 FALSENESS IN PIANO STRINGS

 When two strings are almost (but not quite) in tune with each other, a rhythmic pulsation occurs as the strings move in and out of step.
 For example, if one string is vibrating 100 times per second, and the other is vibrating 101 times per second, the combined sound of the two strings pulsates, going louder and quieter once every second.
-In scientific terms, this is known as heterodyning, but it is more commonly known as a BEAT.
-The rate of the beat gives a precise measurement of the difference in frequency.
+In scientific terms, this is called heterodyning, but it is more commonly known as a BEAT.

 Beats could perhaps be compared to two clocks which are ticking at slightly different rates, and produce their loudest tick when in step, but fight against each other when out of step.

-Designers have struggled to understand the cause of false beats, and have been investigating and debating the causes of falseness for over a century, although no conclusions were reached.
+The rate of the beat gives a precise measurement of the difference in frequency, not only for 2 strings tuned to the same note, but also for different notes at certain intervals to each other.
+Tuners rely on beats as a measure of accuracy, but sometimes, a single string produces a beat on its own, and this is known as a FALSE BEAT.
+Some electronic tuning devices do not know what to make of such notes.
+Piano designers have struggled to understand the cause of false beats, and have been investigating and debating the causes of falseness for over a century, although no useful conclusions were reached.
 They have developed many modifications in an attempt to avoid it, but it seems that, far from being a sign of inferior manufacture, the better the piano, the more likely it is to suffer from false beats.
 I began to think of it in terms of the soundboard acting as an amplifier, and realised that the better the quality of the amplifier, the more it will tend to show up faults which are there naturally.

-This falseness has to be thought of as a characteristic rather than a fault, and I have to admit (begrudgingly!) that although it can present a major annoyance for tuners, some people regard it as quite desirable, and say it gives a “singing quality”.
+I suppose this falseness should be thought of as a characteristic rather than a fault, and although it can present a major annoyance for tuners, I have to admit (begrudgingly!) that some people regard it as quite desirable, and say it gives a “singing quality”.
 Some electronic imitations now incorporate a beat into the piano sound they produce.

-In trying to find the cause of natural false beats, I looked at various ways that a beat might be simulated artificially: If the string was only producing one note, the most likely possibility was that the note was being modulated by some lower frequency, like the tremulants on organs and synthesisers.
+In trying to find the cause of these accidental false beats, I looked at various ways that a beat might be simulated on purpose: If the string was only producing one note, the most likely possibility was that the note was being modulated by some lower frequency, like the tremulants on organs and synthesisers.
 If so, what was the source of this lower frequency?

 Replacing the string sometimes seemed to cure the problem, so surely it couldn't be the overall design of the piano, or that individual note?
 Just twisting, or slackening off and re-tensioning sometimes worked, so it couldn't be faulty wire, but nothing seemed reliable.